john29917958/john29917958.github.io/source/_posts/Learn-to-Code-1-My-First-Program-Hello-World.md

 tags: [programming, coding, program, code, class, course, education, teaching]
 category: Programming
 ---
 Have you ever dreamed of writing excellent codes? or like a "hacker" in a movie?
-10 minutes, just 10 minutes, you can write your first program by yourself!
+Just 10 minutes, you can write your first program by yourself!
 Enter this article and start today's coding session!
 <!--more-->
 Let's do this, open your most commonly used browser and press the key combination "Ctrl + Shift + I" to open the developer tools, then navigate to the developer console.
 {% asset_img terminal.jpg %}